-At this point in our journey toward better understanding the application and usefulness of K-Means we’ve created our own clusters from data we created, used the K-Means algorithms to identify the clusters within our toy data and travelled back in time to a Statistical Arbitrage trading world with no K-Means.
+At this point in our journey toward better understanding the application and usefulness of K-Means we’ve created our own clusters from data we created, used the K-Means algorithms to identify the clusters within our toy data and travelled back in time to a Statistical Arbitrage and mean reversion trading world with no K-Means

 We’ve learned that K-Means assigns data points to clusters randomly initially and then calculates centroids or mean values.
 It then calculates the distances within each cluster, squares these, and sums them, to get the sum of squared error.
 The goals is to reduce this error or distance.
 The algorithm repeats this process until there is no more in-cluster variation, or put another way, the cluster compositions stop changing.

 Ahead, we will enter a Statistical Arbitrage trading world where K-Means is a viable option for solving the problem of pair selection and use the same to implement a Statistical Arbitrage trading strategy.